History of Flash flood warning in Timeline

 February 6, 2020: Flash Flood Emergency for Tazewell County, Virginia

-On February 6, 2020, the NWS issued a Flash Flood Emergency for Tazewell County, Virginia, due to a major storm that caused the Clinch River to rise to its highest crest in 40 years.
+On February 6, 2020, the NWS issued a Flash Flood Emergency for Tazewell County, Virginia, as a major storm caused the Clinch River to reach its highest crest in 40 years.

 July 6, 2020: Flash Flood Emergency for Tacony Creek and Frankford Creek